Good Earth Farm | ![]() |

 perennial that will spread a little bit in the garden.
 It is a favorite for

-bees, butterflies and hummingbirds.
-The colors
+bees, butterflies, and hummingbirds.
+The colors of Panorama

-magenta, pink and lavender.
-It is a nice garden bed flower and is a good cut
+Mix are magenta, pink and lavender.
+It is a nice garden bed

-flower.
+flower and is a good cut flower.
 The plants will grow three feet tall.

 Blue Flax.
-Prairie Flax is
+Prairie

-an amazing little flower.
-It is the epitome of optimism; they make brand new
+Flax is an amazing little flower.
+It is the epitome of optimism;

-blue flowers every day.
-Short plant (12" tall) makes a nice addition to a
+they make brand new blue flowers every day.
+Short plant (12" tall) makes a

-flower bed.
-It likes full sun and can handle drought.
+nice addition to a flower bed.
+It likes full sun and can

-Butterfly Weed and Persian Catmint.
-Persian Catmint grows
+Persian Catmint.
+Persian

-to about one foot tall and fills out.
+Catmint grows to about one foot tall and fills out.
 It is good filler for a rock garden.
-It
+It is a member of the mint

-is a member of the mint family, but ours seem to stay in place and are not
+family, but ours seem to stay in place and are not invasive.
+The soft

 prolific blue-lavender flowers.
 Catmint blooms from mid-May to June or even

 Columbine.
-We have McKanna
+We have McKana

 Giants Mix columbine.
-This is a classic variety that is an AAS
+This is a classic variety that is an AAS winner.

-winner.
 It has large flowers in a wide range of colors from white to pink to

 lavender/red.
 Columbine is always a welcome sight.
 It comes into bloom early in